rushikeshchopaderc/SoliditySmartContracts/README.md

 7) v, r, s: elliptical coordinates to hash a signature.
 Components of a transaction signature.

 SafeMath library was used prior to solidity version 0.8. but now doesn't.
 Main Keywords: contract{}, library{}.
-Inside contract, you can have 'function{}', 'modifier{}' and 'constructor{}' Libraries are like contacts only with no state variable defined.
+Inside contract, you can have 'function{}', 'modifier{}', 'fallback()', 'receive()' and 'constructor{}'
+Libraries are like contacts only with no state variable defined.
 They maintain reusable functions.
 Modifiers can be used to add any functionality inside a function.
 For example if we want to avoid writing the pieces of code again and again in the contract, we use modifiers

 Main differences between solidity and vyper syntax are:
 - Solidity is a curly bracket language, while vyper is a pythonic indentation sensitive language.
-- The contract in solidity starts with the keyword 'contract' but in vyper it is '__init__()' constructor handles the contract initiation.
+- The Constructors in solidity starts with the keyword 'constructor{}' but in vyper it is '__init__()' constructor handles the contract initiation.
-- In solidity functions are called inside the contract keyword but in vyper, different 'def' are called for different actions independently.
+- In solidity functions are called inside the contract keyword using 'function{}' but in vyper, different 'def' are called for different actions independently.
 - In solidity, the fuctions visiblility and mutability are mentioned in the same line after the function name, but in vyper, it is mentioned in the seperate lines above with @ character at the beginning.
 - In solidity, the function return value is stated by the 'returns' keyword followed by the type of return value in the same line of defining the contract, but in vyper, -> this arrow represents the return value.
 No need to type the returns keyword.
 - The variables are difined like "uint256 public favourite_number" in solidity.
 Variables are defined like "num : public(uint256)" in vyper.